ClassSplitter/ClassSplitter/Implementation/readme.md

 the code implementation of the ClassSplitter method can be found in `ClassSplitter/` folder.

-the ranking data of participants for refactoring result can be checked in `human-evaluation.xlsx`.
+the ranking data of participants for refactoring result given by ClassSplitter and baselines can be checked in `human-evaluation-approaches.xlsx`, and the ranking data of participants for actual refactoring result  can be checked in `human-evaluation-ground-truth.xlsx`.

 the raw code for the experiment is in `experienments/` folder.